jstowers/ReduxWeatherApp/MY_README.md

     const createStoreWithMiddleware = applyMiddleware(ReduxPromise)(createStore);

 ***axios***

 Node package used to make AJAX requests from the browser.
-It works almost identically to jQuery.
+Axios works almost identically to jQuery.

 Install package at the command line: